 Carthan is an ordained minister and serves as a Deaconess at Jackson Memorial Baptist Church.
 She loves working in her community as a member of the Democratic Women of Douglas County and the Douglas County Democratic Committee.
 She is a proud member of Alpha Kappa Alpha Sorority, Inc. and serves as a volunteer with Meals on Wheels at the Douglas County Senior Services department.

 In 2016, Carthan was selected as a member of both the Georgia WIN Leadership and Douglas County Citizens Academy.
-In 2020, Commissioner Carthan was appointmented by National Association of Counties (NACo) President Gary Moore to serve on the following committees for 2020-2021:
+In 2020, Commissioner Carthan was appointed by National Association of Counties (NACo) President Gary Moore to serve on the Community, Economic Development, and Workforce Development Steering Committee and serve as the Economic Development Subcommittee Vice-Chair for 2020-2021.